 The project has specific goals and objectives.
 These include increasing revenue, reducing costs, and innovating products.

 For example, a goal could be to improve customer satisfaction by 20% within a specific time frame.
 These goals and objectives align with the organization’s overall mission and vision.
-They ensure the project’s outcomes are in line with the organization’s broader purpose and long-term aspirations.
-Achieving these goals and objectives can benefit stakeholders, such as employees, customers, and investors.
-For instance, increased revenue and cost reduction can lead to better financial stability.
+They ensure the project’s outcomes align with the organization’s broader purpose and long-term aspirations.
+These goals and objectives can benefit stakeholders like employees, customers, and investors.
+For instance, increased revenue and cost reduction can improve financial stability.
 Also, customers can receive improved products or services, and employees can enjoy enhanced job security and career growth opportunities.

 Gather Historical Data for Reference